Max-DoDo/The-World-Conquest/CHANGLOG.md

 ---

+## [0.3.0] - 2024-04-19

+### Known bug

+* The popup panel does not work properly when too much information needs to be displayed within a short period of time.

 ## [0.2.0] - 2024-04-19

 ### Added

 * This game now will run by the event handle by user instead of a "Game Core".
-* Each player has its own represent color now.
+* Each player now has their own representative color.
-* Now each player can choose a series of countries to start.
+* Players can now choose a series of countries to start with.
-* Now each player start with 20 troops.
+* Each player start with 20 troops.
-* Added information panel.
+* An information panel has been added.
 * Added "Current player" text and "troop" text in information panel.
 * Added a setting button in the game scene.
 It do nothing right now.
 * The UI panel can run in almost different resolution.